How to Build a Detailed Facebook Insights Report

 Page 1: Basic Overview

 The first page – a basic overview of weekly Facebook page performance.
+This page and the report were built in Whatagraph, but you may consider other Facebook analytics tools.

 In the example above, we’ve included the general page insights and data that’s been generated in a week.
 This is a great way to start off a Facebook page performance report.
 It gives a great overview of impressions and how metrics changed in relation to last week.